 Hopping on the train to Manarola, we arrived in the little town about 10 minutes later.
 Our accommodation for the night, Vandiris apartment, was up the hill towards to the sea.
 It was a beautiful sunny day but it was hot lugging our bags around.
 I (almost) missed the car already!
 While I was under the impression that our room had a balcony, the view is actually the pathway running along the front of the apartment, which leads to a beautiful viewing platform at the end of the walkway (accessible for free).
 In any case, seeing the ocean from up that high on a beautiful sunny day was amazing!

 By this time we’d confirmed that none of us had Deane and Marce’s passports (we’d / I’d forgotten them at our accommodation – oops!), so I called the Castello using Skype to see if they could check the room and let me know if anything was found.
 I came to find out they not only found the passports, but a credit card and some cash!
 It turns out I had pretty much forgotten everything but my drivers licence and passport because I needed them to drive.
 I’m blaming it on the fact that we’d gone to the Wine Festival in Greve in Chianti the night before!
 Since it was a Saturday, they arranged to express courier the passports to Venice, where we would be from Monday.
-Fingers crossed they would get there in time for flights on Thursday!! (insert three days of panicking here)
+Fingers crossed they would get there in time for flights on Thursday!! [insert three days of panicking here].

 Not too long after walking down the main drag, we turned right and started up the stairs away from the craziness, leading us to amazing views.
 There were just as many stairs as I could faintly remember from back in 2008.
 Zig zagging up and up the hill we came across a couple stray cats with their own little cat houses.

 Hot and sweaty we arrived in the old town and found the WCs (free) so we could get changed and go for a dip at the beach near Old Monterosso.
 The water was cooler than I expected but after sweating all the way to Monterosso, it wasn’t too bad and was very welcome!
 Not long after we were in, Marce lost his ring and we spent the next 20 minutes trying to find it and a local lady even let me borrow her goggles in an attempt to find it.
-Unfortunately it was right where the waves were breaking and the bottom was covered in small rocks so we didn’t end up finding it.
+Unfortunately it was right where the waves were breaking and the bottom was covered in small rocks so we didn’t end up finding it 🙁

-After giving up the search, we got changed and headed over to the new town to find the train.
+After giving up the search, we headed over to the new town to find the train.
 Marce popped into a shop and found a lovely t-shirt.
 Unfortunately we just missed the train so had to kill an hour.
 We found some lemon and orange flavoured drinks and sat down on the promenade to people and ocean watch, so not a bad outcome!
 We then hopped on the train back to Manarola for showers and wine.
 By 9pm we headed out for dinner (eating late, so Italian of us!) dining at Aristide, located next to the town’s small piazza.
 We sat outside and it was blissfully warm.
 I had my first plate of gnocchi pesto, Marce had a massive plate of clams, mussels and prawns and Deane had the same but in a plate of spaghetti.
 Yum!
-We finished the meal off with a couple shots of limoncello.
+We finished off the meal with a couple shots of limoncello.
 I take my gnocchi very seriously and this was a beautiful plate of food.
 The region is the home of pesto and covered in lemon trees, so it seemed like a perfect match.